Zoha-Arif/SymbolFormAreaProject/README.md

 - Data visualization and figure creation for manuscript preparation
 - Longitudinal behavioral modeling of reading and math performance changes
 - Integration of neuroimaging (tractography-based connectivity) and behavioral data

 ---

-### 📈 Objective

-To understand how structural brain networks contribute to symbol-based learning and how differences in tissue properties relate to cognitive variability in academic domains like reading and math.

----